jaekwon/ephesus/ARK_OF_THE_COVENANT.md

 teaching them the Hebrew language, which evolved to become many of the langauges we know today, even Celtic, Gaelish, English, and even Japanese.

+The O'Sullivans are royalty direct from the Scythians.

+The Stone in the Stone of Camelot is a real set of stones, and is Dolmen.

+Note also that the Japanese tori gates are red, and resembles the Cherubim of the Ark of the Covenant under the Cherubim of the Temple of Solomon.
+Korea in its tradition used to paint the door frame of the house likewise red, to ward off evil; and this is related to the ritual of the Ark of the Covenant where one side of both Cherubim are painted red with blood.
+The Korean traditional hanbok clothing are white and blue in colors, the colors of the Hebrew Israelites.
+(See more in links in [More Resources](#More_Resources) for Hebrew Israelite connections to Japan).

 This is the secret that is preserved by the Freemasons at some rank, (which I do not know as I was never initiated as a member), but it is clear now based on the hints put forth by the Freemasons, such as Trump's message, its emphasis on